JuliaObjects/Accessors.jl/README.md

 The goal of [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl) is to make updating immutable data simple.
 It is the successor of [Setfield.jl](https://github.com/jw3126/Setfield.jl).

-## Warning

-Accessors.jl is currently in an experimental stage.
-We may introduce breaking changes without clear deprecation path.
-For a more stable package we recommend [Setfield.jl](https://github.com/jw3126/Setfield.jl).

 # Usage
 Updating immutable data was never easier:
 ```julia